-- Increases in the funding for family caregiver support services (including training, respite care, counseling, and information and assistance) and the continued distribution of these monies through area agencies on aging, which are important to address the growing needs of families who provide extensive care to their loved ones. - Increases in funding for long-term care ombudsman programs, which are necessary to improve the ability to respond to complaints and safeguard residents' rights. - Congress also should change budget rules to allow credit for discretionary programs that save money in mandatory programs.
+- counseling, and information and assistance) and the continued distribution of these monies through area agencies on aging, which are important to address the growing needs of families who provide extensive care to their loved ones. - Increases in funding for Long-Term Care Ombudsman programs, which are necessary to improve the ability to respond to complaints and safeguard residents' rights. - Congress also should change budget rules to allow credit for discretionary programs that save money in mandatory programs.